What is the best cabane à sucre around Montreal?

 It’s not all about the kids, right?
 Wine lovers will appreciate a taste of something different at Domaine Labranche near Chateauguay.
 The site is home to an orchard and vineyard, as well as a sugar bush, so you can enjoy cider or wine tastings along with the usual trappings of a cabane à sucre.
 Among the drinks available for tastings is a maple wine, created by fermenting maple water that was recently lauded by Boucle Magazine as having a “refined and delicate taste.”
-Expect an elaborate traditional meal with flourishes like fruit and melon ketchup and celeriac salad.
+Expect an elaborate traditional meal with flourishes like apple and cranberry chutney, and beet hummus.
 There is also music and dancing, taffy on snow, sleigh rides, farm animals and walks through the maple forest.
 Call 450-454-2045 or visit labranche.ca.

 For picky kids or special diets…